3 Reasons Why You Should Provide a Contract of Employment to Your Employees

 Why should I provide a contract?

-All employees in the UK are entitled to receive contract of employment within 8 weeks of their start date – this is no different for household/ domestic staff.
-An employer may become subject to legal costs if they failed to provide this.
+All employees in the UK are entitled to receive a contract of employment within 8 weeks of their start date.
+And this is no different for household or domestic staff.
+Sometimes an employer fails to provide this.
+As a result they may become subject to legal costs.

 *Please note that as of April 2020 an employer will be expected to provide a statement of written particulars, by the first day of employment.
 Details of what must be provided in a statement of written particulars can be found here.

-2. It Clearly Lays out the Duties and Responsibilities of Your Employee
+2. It Clearly Lays out Duties and Responsibilities.

-The contract should clearly outline the responsibilities and duties that your employee will be expected to undertake.
-This enables the employee to have a clear understanding of what is expected of them and provides opportunity to raise any queries or concerns about the role.
-It will also protect both you and your employee if any of those expectations aren’t met.
+The contract should clearly outline the responsibilities and duties that your employee will be expected to perform.
+So that the employee has a clear understanding of what is expected of them.
+It also provides an opportunity to raise any queries or concerns about the role.
+A vital step to protect you both.
+Especially if those expectations are not met.

 Having a contract in place will act as a point of reference throughout the time your employee is working for you.
-If there was any uncertainty regarding something in particular, there would be no need to dispute this as the contract should detail both the employer and the employee’s rights and obligations.
+The contract will detail both the employer and the employee’s rights and obligations.
+Therefore if there is any uncertainty a contract can avoid disputes.

-Stafftax are our recommended service provider for payroll.
-As part of their comprehensive payroll service Stafftax offers its clients a free HR service, providing advice, support and a free bespoke contract of employment.
+To conclude, Stafftax is our recommended service provider for payroll.
+As part of their comprehensive payroll service, Stafftax offers its clients a free HR service.
+They provide advice, support and a free bespoke contract of employment.

-Stafftax have been providing professional payroll services, employment contracts, workplace pensions and trusted HR advice to thousands of domestic employers for more than 15 years.
+Stafftax has been providing professional payroll services, employment contracts, workplace pensions and trusted HR advice to thousands of domestic employers.
+And they have been doing this for more than 15 years.
 If you’d like support or guidance on these matters, the Stafftax team will be happy to assist.

-If you want a personal referral from Polo & Tweed, then get in touch with us, and we’d be delighted to make a personal introduction.
+If you want a personal referral from Polo & Tweed, then get in touch with us.
+And we would be delighted to make a personal introduction.